Altinn/altinn-studio-docs/content/app/development/api/instance/_index.en.md

 This page is currently incomplete, more information will be provided at a later date.

 An instantiated application will have a corresponding instance object.
-This object confains metadata about that specific instance.
+This object contains metadata about that specific instance.
 If you want to learn more about instance and its surrounding API you can read the technical documentation for [API](../../api).

 ## Substatus